Connection Profiles

 • Certificate Configurable Boolean if client certificate is configurable.

 • Region Region name to limit listing containers of a specific region only for OpenStack Swift and S3 profiles.
-For S3, this value is used for AWS4 signatures when no location can be deferred from the URI for third-party S3 providers.

 • Regions List of regions supported by the provider.
 This will populate options in the Regions dropdown when creating a new top level folder for S3 and OpenStack Swift connections.